IEC 62443: System Segmentation

 Application of this concept involves grouping the systems and components of the automation and control system into a set of zones and conduits.

 Zones divide a system into homogeneous zones by grouping the (logical or physical) assets with common security requirements.
 The security requirements are defined by Security Level (SL).
 The level required for a zone is determined by the risk analysis.
 Zones have boundaries that separate the elements inside the zone from those outside.
 Information moves within and between zones.
 Zones can be divided into sub-zones that define different security levels (Security Level) and thus enable defense-in-depth.

 Conduits group the elements that allow communication between two zones.
 They provide security functions that enable secure communication and allow the coexistence of zones with different security levels.

+Security risk assessment

+IEC 62443-3-2 describes how the target security levels of zones and conduits are derived from a risk assessment.
+It establishes requirements for defining a system under consideration (SUC), partitioning the SUC into zones and conduits, assessing the risk for each zone and conduit, establishing a target security level (SL-T) for each of them, and documenting the resulting security requirements.
+The process is organized into seven zone and conduit requirements (ZCR):